TSX-V: SYH | OTC: SYHBF

 That upsurge caused the share prices of most uranium mining companies to breakout… resulting in substantial gains for well-timed investors.

-We’re currently right around US$65 per pound U3O8.
-A couple of years ago, uranium prices were languishing at the US$30/lb level.
-So the uptrend is undoubtedly underway as you can tell by the uranium price chart below.
+We’re currently north of US$78 per pound U3O8.
+A few short years ago, uranium prices were languishing at the US$30/lb level.
+So the uptrend is clearly underway as you can tell by the long-term uranium price chart below.

-With geopolitical upheaval at an all-time high in key uranium producing countries, including Russia (which, at any time, could have its uranium exports sanctioned by the United States), the writing’s clearly on the wall for higher uranium prices going forward.
+With geopolitical upheaval at an all-time high in key uranium producing countries, including Russia (which will have its uranium exports sanctioned by the United States in the coming years), the writing’s clearly on the wall for higher uranium prices going forward.

 It also underpins the need for increased uranium production from safe jurisdictions such as the Athabasca Basin, located in Northern Saskatchewan, Canada, where Skyharbour is operating.

-It’s still early innings in the current uranium uptrend, which means now is an opportune time for resource investors to consider positioning for what could be a material move higher.
+It’s still early innings in the current uranium uptrend, which means now is an opportune time for resource investors to consider positioning for what could be a material move higher in 2025 and beyond.

 Enter Skyharbour Resources Ltd. (TSX-V: SYH)(OTC: SYHBF).